 — If you do own your keys, you have complete control over how to use your funds

-— Owning your keys also means being responsible for their security – and our devices are created to help facilitate this
+— Owning your keys also means being responsible for their security.

 “Not your keys, not your coins” is a popular expression in the world of cryptocurrencies – and a very important one at that.
 Without owning your keys, you wouldn’t really be in control of your coins.
 Curious as to why?
 Well, we have the answer for you – let’s dive into it.